-This vehicle has low-pressure tubeless tires.
+The ROV has low-pressure tubeless tires.
 Have this maintenance performed by an authorized dealer or a qualified tire repair station.

 Use only approved tires when replacing tires.
 Failure to do so could result in unstable operation.

 Tubeless Tire Repair